Grosess/zishu/common_definitions_implementation.md

 # Common Definitions Implementation

 ## Overview
 I've implemented an automated system to ensure the most common definitions and pronunciations are used for all characters in the app.
-This system works beyond just the Skritter CSV by using rules and patterns.
+This system works beyond just CSV imports by using rules and patterns.

 ## How It Works

 ### 1. Automated Import Tool
 Created `tools/generate_common_definitions.dart` that:
-- Imports the Skritter CSV automatically
+- Imports CSV files automatically
-- Processes 294 entries (139 single characters, 155 multi-character words)
+- Processes entries from CSV (single characters and multi-character words)
 - Adds pronunciation rules for common particles
 - Generates `lib/data/common_definitions.dart`